Provide default bridges

 In any case, if we decide to provide the same set of default bridges as Tor Browser and to warn users about it, I fully agree with anonym: let's please not keep a forked Tor Launcher, and let's instead upstream whatever changes we need first (possibly guarded by a pref if the Tor Browser folks don't want to display the same warnings as we do).

-#12 Updated by anonym almost 4 years ago
+#12 Updated by anonym about 4 years ago

 - Type of work changed from Discuss to Code